-6. Conclusion
+6 Conclusion

 Inflation targeting has been a very popular strategy among central banks, particularly in small open economies.
-Researchers have struggled, however, to pin down exactly what inflation targeting means in terms of an implementable policy rule.
-To some, the Taylor rule, or any monetary policy rule with a fixed long-run inflation target, is a form of inflation targeting; to others, inflation targeting is identified with solving a central bank optimization problem in a rational expectations model.
-One shortcoming of these approaches is that they abstract from the very cause that gave rise to inflation targeting in the first place: the loss of a nominal anchor that transpired under previous policy regimes in many countries.
-This paper has attempted to put inflation-targeting strategy back into the context in which it was born-namely, one in which inflation expectations can endogenously drift away from the central bank's goal.
+However, researchers have struggled with pinning down exactly what IT means in terms of an implementable policy rule.
+To some, the Taylor Rule, or any monetary policy rule with a fixed long-run inflation target, is a form of IT; to others, IT is identified with solution to a central bank optimization problem in a rational expectations model.
+One shortcoming of these approaches is that they abstract from the very cause that gave rise to IT in the first place: the loss of a nominal anchor that transpired under previous policy regimes in many countries.

+This paper has attempted to put IT strategy back into the context in which it was born, namely one where inflation expectations can endogenously drift away from the central bank's goal.
 We assume that private agents and the central bank have imperfect knowledge of the economy; in particular, private agents attempt to infer the central bank's goals and reactions through past actions.
-In such an environment, key characteristics of inflation targeting in practice-including transparency, a commitment to price stability, and close attention to inflation expectations-can influence the evolution of inflation expectations and the economy's behavior.
+In such an environment, key characteristics of IT in practice-including transparency, a commitment to price stability, and close attention to inflation expectations-can influence the evolution of inflation expectations and the behavior of the economy.

-The problem of imperfect knowledge may be especially acute in small open economies and transition economies that have been drawn to inflation targeting.
-Many of these countries have undergone dramatic structural change over the past few decades.
-Consequently, conclusions regarding the characteristics of optimal monetary policy rules that are based on rational expectations models with perfect knowledge cannot provide trustworthy guidance.
+The problem of imperfect knowledge may be especially acute in small open economies and transition economies that have been drawn to IT.
+For these countries, many of which have undergone dramatic structural change over the past few decades, conclusions regarding the characteristics of optimal monetary policy rules that are based on rational expectations models with perfect knowledge cannot provide trustworthy guidance.
 Our analysis suggests that policies formulated and communicated in terms of gaps from natural rate concepts that are fundamentally unknowable may be particularly problematic.
-A more reliable approach to successfully implementing inflation targeting is to search for monetary policy strategies that are robust to imperfect knowledge.
+A more reliable approach to successful implementation of inflation targeting is to search for monetary policy strategies that are robust to imperfect knowledge.